SavinaRoja/SavinaRoja.github.io/_posts/2016-02-06-haskell-revisits-the-central-dogma.md

-The takeaway lesson here is that while using `type` to create synonyms can help with code readability where you'd like to tersely annotate something with a comment (it's like laying a comment on top of your type), they don't meaningfully change anything and there might be a better type model for your data.
-In this post I'll explore using some algebraic data types to represent our data which will simultaneously improve the performance, clarity, and rigor of the code.
+The takeaway lesson here is that while using `type` to create synonyms can help with code readability where you'd like to tersely annotate something with a comment (it's like laying a comment on top of your type), they don't meaningfully change anything below the surface.
+Let's explore using some algebraic data types to represent our data which will simultaneously improve the performance, clarity, and rigor of the code.

-## Using `data`
+## Algebraic types with `data`

-So let's begin by intoducing some algebraic data types to represent nucleic acid sequences and protein sequences.
+So let's begin by intoducing some custom data types to represent nucleic acid sequences and protein sequences.
 I will not preserve the conceptual distinction between DNA and RNA at the type level as I did before; because they are directly correlated (to the extent that we are concerned here), it makes sense